quantumlib/Cirq/docs/install.md

 0. If you are using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), use the [Linux install instructions](#installing-on-linux) instead of these instructions.

-1. Make sure you have python 3.5 or greater (or else python 2.7.9+).
+1. Make sure you have python 3.5 or greater.

     See [Installing Python 3 on Windows](https://docs.python-guide.org/starting/install3/win/) @ the hitchhiker's guide to python.